carlosefr/DisKnobUI/README.md

 How it Works
 ============

 The motor that drives the platters on a hard-drive is a stepper motor, which means it has four coils that, when energized in the proper sequence, attract the magnet in the core making it rotate.
-If the platters are spun manually, the motor acts as a generator and a (sinusoidal) varying voltage is induced in each of the four coils.
+If the platters are spun manually, the motor acts as a generator and a (sinusoidal) voltage is induced in each of the four coils.

 ![waveforms](https://raw.github.com/carlosefr/DisKnobUI/master/waveforms.png)

-If we choose one of the motor's terminals as a reference point (and connect it to ground), we can use a comparator for each of the remaining three terminals to output HIGH if its voltage is above the reference (ground), or LOW if it's below.
+If we choose one of the motor's terminals as a reference point (and connect it to ground), we can use a voltage parator (OpAmp) for each of the remaining three terminals to output HIGH if its voltage is above the reference (ground) level, or LOW if it is below.

 ![circuit](https://raw.github.com/carlosefr/DisKnobUI/master/circuit.png)